ufrgs-hyman/meican/README.md

 A very short documentation is available on Help section of the application.
 The complete user guide currently is available only in [portuguese](https://wiki.rnp.br/display/secipo/Guia+MEICAN).

+###Migration

+A complete migration of the application to another machine is detailed in this [guide](https://github.com/ufrgs-hyman/meican2/blob/master/docs/guide/migration.md).

 ##LICENSE

 Copyright (c) 2012-2016 by [RNP](http://www.rnp.br).